Seaweed

 Calculate how much brine you will need for your Kelp Pickle batch.
 You will need about 9 pints of brine for 12 pints of pickles.

-Mix in salt to taste.
-It should taste like a pleasant amount of salt.
-About 1 cup per two gallons of brine. *Note: Use non-iodized pickling/canning salt. (regular table salt can cause discoloring and cloudiness due to the iodine and other additives)
+Note: Use non-iodized pickling/canning salt.
+(Regular table salt can cause discoloring and cloudiness due to the iodine and other additives.)

-2. Add Spices (above) to jars (organic if possible)
+Add Spices to Jars (organic if possible)